fredvs/freepascal-ootb/readme.txt

 Also you may place the fpc.cfg file in the same directory as the compiler, it will be loaded.

 Added a new macro: $FPCBINDIR means root directory of the compiler.
+[EDIT] That macro was added in commit 44697 12/04/20 of fpc trunk.

 In your fpc.cfg file is allowed -Fu$FPCBINDIR/thedirectory.